Glasgow Bike Tours (“GBT”) Terms & Conditions

 Children (under 16) must be accompanied by a parent/adult and be prepared for cycling on public roads.

-The minimum age/height for children going on a GBT tour is 12 years/5’2″
+The minimum age/height for children going on a GBT group tour is 12 years/5’2″.

 Student price applies to Glasgow based students.

-A refund or alternative tour is available with 72 hours notice of cancellation.
-Where less than 72 hours, but more than 24 hours notice of cancellation is given, then an alternative tour will be offered.
+A refund or alternative tour is available with 7 days’ notice of cancellation.
+Where less than 7days, but more than 24 hours’ notice of cancellation is given, then an alternative tour will be offered.

 GBT does not provide insurance for any Client or third party.
 It is the Client’s responsibility to arrange appropriate insurance to cover any activity undertaken during a GBT tour.